Borrowed Bites

 • Dissolve ¼ cup of kosher salt in 2 cups of warm water.
 Set aside to cool.

 • Add cooled water, chicken stock, apple juice, and chicken seasoning to large stock pot or 12 quart food storage container.
+Stir in any of the variation ingredients if using.
 Stir thoroughly.

 • Place the turkey breast in the container.
 Add water until the turkey breast is just covered.